mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 FIND THIS EXCERPT

 In the language of double stimulation, a tension of relative inactivity at times is overcome by invitation to play test and resulting interaction.

 In AT the change of activity is a shift in scope of activity system.
 To a wider objective of making an engaging game.

+Different AT scopes allow for different use of volitional TADS.

 **Discussion**